keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

   and build an image
   that Keptn executes in a `container-runtime` runner.
-  This is often the best solution if you need to execute complex sequences because it gives you the most flexibility..
+  This is often the best solution if you need to execute complex sequences because it gives you the most flexibility.

 - Use the `inline` syntax for one of the Keptn pre-defined runners (either `deno-runtime` or `python-runtime`)